mhaugrud/msumcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

         print("Yes, we have bananas!")
     else:
         print("Yes, we have NO bananas!")

+.. admonition:: Modify the program ...

-    # change banana in line 1 so the other path through the if statement is executed
+   Change ``banana`` in line 1 so the other path through the if statement is executed.

 .. admonition:: Lab